Axiom Industries

 The Meridian Mavericks are GLMZ's most popular augmented sports franchise — a professional combat sports organization that stages legal (barely) augmented fighting, racing, and multi-event competitions in venues ranging from a 50,000-seat arena in the Laceworks to street-level exhibition matches in the Circuit.
 With approximately 200 athletes, 500 support staff, and millions of fans, the Mavericks are less a faction and more a cultural institution — the closest thing GLMZ has to a shared civic identity that isn't corporate branding.

 The Mavericks' flagship event — the Meridian Grand Prix — is an annual augmented combat tournament that draws participants from across the hemisphere and viewers from around the world.
 Fighters compete in weight and augmentation classes, from 'natural class' (minimal augmentation) to 'open class' (anything goes, signed waivers required).
 The fights are brutal, technically fascinating, and the single most-watched entertainment event in GLMZ.
-Betting on the Grand Prix generates more Φ in a single weekend than most Shelf neighborhoods see in a year.
+Betting on the Grand Prix generates more Φ in a single weekend than most the Gray Zone neighborhoods see in a year.

 Beneath the spectacle, the Mavericks are a business — and a ruthless one.
 Athletes are signed to contracts that control their augmentation choices, media appearances, and personal brand.
 Injuries are managed for narrative drama rather than athlete welfare.
 The organization works closely with Crucible Industries for performance augmentations and with Vantablack Media for broadcast rights.
 The Mavericks are everything that's exciting and everything that's exploitative about GLMZ, packaged for maximum entertainment value.

 The Mavericks' flagship event — the Meridian Grand Prix — is an annual augmented combat tournament that draws participants from across the hemisphere and viewers from around the world.
 Fighters compete in weight and augmentation classes, from 'natural class' (minimal augmentation) to 'open class' (anything goes, signed waivers required).
 The fights are brutal, technically fascinating, and the single most-watched entertainment event in GLMZ.
-Betting on the Grand Prix generates more Φ in a single weekend than most Shelf neighborhoods see in a year.
+Betting on the Grand Prix generates more Φ in a single weekend than most the Gray Zone neighborhoods see in a year.

 Beneath the spectacle, the Mavericks are a business — and a ruthless one.
 Athletes are signed to contracts that control their augmentation choices, media appearances, and personal brand.
 Injuries are managed for narrative drama rather than athlete welfare.
 The organization works closely with Crucible Industries for performance augmentations and with Vantablack Media for broadcast rights.
 The Mavericks are everything that's exciting and everything that's exploitative about GLMZ, packaged for maximum entertainment value.